skywite/SWReachability/README.md

 # SWReachability

 Reachability with blocks.
-When change status it will go to block
+When change network status it will go to block